 This 8×12 shed would make for the ideal garden shelter, so you can store your lawn mower and other tools everyone has in the backyard.
 In addition, this shed is is sturdy and simple to make.
 You really need to feel this saltbox design and go with it, instead of a lean to or a gable roof.

 Make sure you check out the rest of the project, so you learn how to frame the roof and how to attach the door and the trims to the shed.
 In addition, I have lots of other shed projects on the site so I recommend you to browse through all alternatives before starting the building project.
 See all my shed plans HERE.
+If you want to get this project as a PDF file, with 1 full Cut list and 1 full Shopping list, please take a look over the GET PDF PLANS button bellow.

 This woodworking project was about 8×12 shed with saltbox roof plans free.
 If you want to see more outdoor plans, check out the rest of our step by step projects and follow the instructions to obtain a professional result.